Stok/stok.github.io/_posts/2018-01-15- A few things to install.markdown

 The first two are language localisation settings.
 Adjust as needed.
 The third line adds `/usr/local/bin` and `/usr/local/sbin` to your PATH (to make sure the terminal can find programs you've installed).
 The last two are shortcuts: when I type `pip`/`python` in the terminal, it actually runs `pip3`/`python3`
 .
 I basically never want to use python 2.7, and want to make sure I never accidentally call them.
+Note: whenever you make changes to this file, you need to run `source ~/.profile` so the changes take effect.

 Then, following [the hitchhiker's guide to python's page on virtual environments], I'll install `pipenv`.
 It's basically `pip` and `virtualenv` rolled into one. (the environements get installed to `~/.local/share/virtualenvs/`, with a shortcut at `~/`).
 To install, run:
 ```